 - The bread – hearty and stale

-- The recipe – the right ratio of eggs to milk
+- The recipe – the right egg to milk ratio

 - The dip – make it quick!